On the choice of beam polarization in $e^+e^-\to ZZ/Z\gamma$ and anomalous triple gauge-boson couplings: Sensitivity, likelihood and the choice of beam polarizations

-The averaged likelihood $L(V_{\vec{f}},{\{\cal O}\};\eta_3,\xi_3)$ in the $ZZ$ process as a function of beam polarization is shown in Fig.~\ref{fig:x2_all_ObsZZ_Int} on $\log$-scale.
-The dot on the middle of the plot represents the unpolarized case and the cross mark at $P_{ZZ}=( +0.16,-0.16)$ represents the minimum averaged likelihood point i.e., the best choice of beam polarizations.
-This choice is not much far away from the unpolarized case.
-The unpolarized point, the best point and the points near them have same order of average likelihood and expected to give similar limits on anomalous couplings.
-To explore this we estimate simultaneous limits using Markov-Chain-Monte-Carlo (MCMC) method at $P_{ZZ}$, unpolarized beam and few other benchmark choice of beam polarization.
+The average likelihood $L(V_{\vec{f}},{\{\cal O}\};\eta_3,\xi_3)$ in the $ZZ$ process as a function of beam polarization is shown in Fig.~\ref{fig:x2_all_ObsZZ_Int} on $\log$-scale.
+The dot on the middle of the plot represents the unpolarized case and the cross mark at $P_{ZZ}=( +0.16,-0.16)$ represents the minimum averaged likelihood point i.e., the best-choice of beam polarizations.
+The unpolarized point, the best point and the points within two central contour in Fig.~\ref{fig:x2_all_ObsZZ_Int} have the same order of average likelihood and expected to give similar limits on anomalous couplings.
+The polarization point from darker contours corresponds to larger values of average likelihood and expected to give relatively looser limits on anomalous couplings.
+To explore this we estimate simultaneous limits using Markov-Chain-Monte-Carlo (MCMC) method at $P_{ZZ}$, unpolarized beam and few other benchmark choice of beam polarizations.
 The limits thus obtained on the anomalous couplings for the $ZZ$ process are listed in Table~\ref{tab:coupling_limit_mcmc_ZZ}.
-We note that the limits for the best choice of polarizations ($P_{ZZ}$) are best but comparable to other nearby benchmark beam polarization including the unpolarized beams.
-This is due to the average likelihood is comparable for these cases.
-We also note that the limits for unpolarized case in Table~\ref{tab:coupling_limit_mcmc_ZZ} are better than the ones reported in Ref.~\cite{Rahaman:2016pqj}, when adjusted for the systematic errors.
-This improvement we get here is due to inclusion of three new non-vanishing asymmetries $\wtil{A}_z$, $\wtil{A}_{xz}$ and $\wtil{A}_{yz}$.
-Of these, $\wtil{A}_{xz}$ has linear dependence on $f_5^{\gamma,Z}$ with larger sensitivity to $f_5^Z$ leading to about $30\%$ improvement in the limit.
-Similarly, the $CP$-odd asymmetry $\wtil{A}_{yz}$ has linear dependence on $f_4^{\gamma,Z}$ with larger sensitivity to $f_4^Z$ and this again leads to about $30\%$ improvement in the corresponding limit.
-The asymmetry $\wtil{A}_z$ has quadratic dependence on all four parameters and has too poor sensitivity for all of them to be useful.
+We note that the limits for the best-choice of polarizations ($P_{ZZ}$) are best but comparable to other nearby benchmark beam polarization including the unpolarized beams.
+This is due to the fact that the average likelihood is comparable for these cases.
+Further, the limits for $(+0.4,-0.4)$ and $(-0.4,+0.4)$ are increasingly bad as these points correspond to the third and fourth contours, i.e., we have increasingly larger average likelihood.
+The point $(-0.8,+0.8)$ has the largest average likelihood and the corresponding limits are the worst in Table~\ref{tab:coupling_limit_mcmc_ZZ}.
+We also note that the limits for the unpolarized case in Table~\ref{tab:coupling_limit_mcmc_ZZ} are better than the ones reported in Ref.~\cite{Rahaman:2016pqj}, when adjusted for the systematic errors.
+This improvement here is due to the inclusion of three new non-vanishing asymmetries $\wtil{A}_z$, $\wtil{A}_{xz}$ and $\wtil{A}_{yz}$.
+Of these, $\wtil{A}_{xz}$ has linear dependence on $f_5^{\gamma,Z}$ with larger sensitivity to $f_5^Z$ leading to about $30~\%$ improvement in the limit.
+Similarly, the $CP$-odd asymmetry $\wtil{A}_{yz}$ has a linear dependence on $f_4^{\gamma,Z}$ with larger sensitivity to $f_4^Z$ and this again leads to about $30~\%$ improvement in the corresponding limit.
+The asymmetry $\wtil{A}_z$ has a quadratic dependence on all four parameters and has too poor sensitivity for all of them to be useful.